benzen/angular-bootstrap3-datepicker/README.md

 ## Installation

-Installation is easy, jQuery, momentjs, AngularJS and Bootstrap's JS/CSS are required.
+Installation is easy, jQuery, momentjs, font-awesome, AngularJS and Bootstrap's JS/CSS are required.
 You can download angular-bootstrap-datepicker via bower:
 `bower install angular-bootstrap3-datepicker`